-a) Would the project: Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? from the 2018 Final SEIS/EIR LTS of new significant impacts or changes in the severity of changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+Do Do obongoo in Significance Determination from the 2018 Final Significance Determination for the Revised changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation Would the project: SEIS/EIR Project impacts?
+SEIS/EIR? measures? a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
+LTS N/A No No No b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
 LTS LTS No No No c) Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
 LTS N/A No No No d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
 LTS LTS No No No e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
 LTS LTS No No No f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
 LTS LTS No No No